What is Serial Casting?

 The occupational therapist (OT) or physical therapist (PT) will put a cast on the arm or leg.
 Your therapist may ask you to remove the cast before your next visit.
 If so, they will give you specific instructions.
 The change in your child’s range of motion will be measured.
 If it is improving, another cast will be put on.

 When the desired range of motion has been reached, or there has been no further increase in the range of motion, the process is stopped.
-At the last session, you child may get a “bi-valved” cast, which is a cast that can be easily removed.
-This cast is usually worn just at night and will help maintain your child’s current range of motion.
+At the final session, your child may get a “bi-valved” cast, which is a cast that can be easily removed, or some other type of night splint.
+This cast or splint is usually worn just at night and will help maintain your child’s current range of motion.

 Preparing Your Child